3. Oracle Ensemble

 Section titled “@node kwargs vs the | pipe operator”The @node decorator accepts Oracle kwargs directly:

-# @node style (this walkthrough)@node(output=Claims, ensemble_n=3, merge_fn="merge_claims")def decompose() -> Claims: ...This is equivalent to the pipe-operator style used in the Runtime/IR API:
+# @node style (this walkthrough)@node(outputs=Claims, ensemble_n=3, merge_fn="merge_claims")def decompose() -> Claims: ...This is equivalent to the pipe-operator style used in the Runtime/IR API:

 Scripted merge vs LLM merge